jimm/patchmaster/site/tutorial.md

 This tutorial walks you through creating a PatchMaster file from scratch.
-It assumes you've installed PatchMater as a gem, which will also install related utilities such as `unimidi`.
+It assumes you've installed PatchMater as a gem, which will also install related utilities such as the `portmidi` gem.

 PatchMaster files are Ruby files.
 Since Ruby files typically use the extension ".rb", go ahead and create a new file in your favorite editor